 Stay Home if Exposed.
-If students or staff suspect they have been in contact with a person who has been infected with COVID-19, or if a member of their household has been infected with COVID-19, you may not come to school until a 14-day quarantine period has elapsed without showing any symptoms or you can produce test results satisfactory to the School that your child is COVID-19 free.
+If students or staff suspect they have been in contact with a person who has been infected with COVID-19, or if a member of their household has been infected with COVID-19, you may not come to school until a 14-day quarantine period has elapsed without showing any symptoms.
 Please immediately contact the School Nurse, Kimberly Esakof, at kimberly.esakof@austinprep.org or at 781.944.4900, ext.
 816 to report your illness or situation.